tonyhieu/P1-Tactical-Apes/README.md

 - [Simulations](https://github.com/tonyhieu/P1-Tactical-Apes/blob/main/README.md#simulations)
 - [Scrum Board](https://github.com/tonyhieu/P1-Tactical-Apes/projects) (The goals completed are specified in here)
 - [Grading](https://github.com/tonyhieu/P1-Tactical-Apes/blob/main/README.md#grading)
+- [Run Code](https://github.com/tonyhieu/P1-Tactical-Apes/blob/main/runcode.md) (Document that shows how to run the code)
 ## About
 Our project will be a series of different simulations which put data into a database.
 Some of our ideas for simulations are:
 - [ ] Physics Pendulum (both single and double pendulum systems)